gloriabenoit/DNAnexus-GWAS/docs/regenie.md

 > Although the result files are quite big, their download should only take about a minute.

-Congratulations, you have successfully completed a GWAS using regenie on DNAnexus!
+Congratulations, you have successfully completed a GWAS using Regenie on DNAnexus!